Let’s face it, essay writing can be tedious and boring.

 - What is more likely to help your personal growth: Staying at home reading or traveling during the holidays?

-- The fundamental differences and similarities between paintings and sculptures.
+- The fundamental differences and similarities between different periods of art.

 - The differences between our moon and Mars’ moons.